datacarpentry/organization-genomics/_episodes/01-tidiness.md

 [![Messy spreadsheet](../fig/01_tidiness_datasheet_example_messy.png)](https://github.com/datacarpentry/organization-genomics/blob/gh-pages/files/OlgaBotvinnik_czbiohub_SampleSheet_Example_messy.csv?raw=true)

 > ## Exercise
-> This is some potential spreadsheet data for an experiment.
+> This is some potential spreadsheet data for an experiment being submitted for sequencing.
+The program [bcl2fastq](https://support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq_letterbooklet_15038058brpmi.pdf) requires this spreadsheet to use as input to demultiplex the sequencing data into separate files, one per sample.
 With the person next to you, for about 2 minutes, discuss some of the problems with the spreadsheet data shown above.
 >
 >
 > > ## Solution
 > > A full set of types of issues with spreadsheet data is [here](http://www.datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes/).
 Not all are present in this example.
 Discuss with the group what they found.
+The main problem is there are characters in the ids that aren't allowed, e.g. ",", ".", "-", "&" or spaces.
 Here is a "clean" version of the same spreadsheet:

 [Cleaned spreadsheet](https://github.com/datacarpentry/organization-genomics/blob/gh-pages/files/OlgaBotvinnik_czbiohub_SampleSheet_Example_clean.csv?raw=true)

+File and info provided by [Dr. Olga Botvinnik](https://github.com/olgabot) at [CZ Biohub](https://github.com/czbiohub).

 > >
 > {: .solution}
 {: .challenge}